 Hal later becomes a test pilot for a space ship intended to fly to Mars which suffers a critical malfunction on it's initial flight which explodes and also critically injures Abin Sur, the Green Lantern of Sector 2814 who had sensed the growing threat of the Centre.
 Hal is bestowed with a dying Abin's ring and charged with defeating the Centre.
 Due to the ring's weakness against yellow, Hal was forced to pilot a ship inside the Centre itself and attack it from the inside, playing a critical role in saving the world.

-First Flight tells the story of test pilot Hal Jordan, who is voiced by Christopher Meloni.
+Green Lantern: First Flight is a direct-to-video animated movie which tells an adapted story of test pilot Hal Jordan, who is voiced by Christopher Meloni.
 He is chosen by a dying member of the Green Lantern Corps, Abin Sur, to become Earth's own Green Lantern.

 Jordan finds that Sinestro has been tasked with completing Abin Sur's last assignment that led to his death; tracking down Kanjar Ro.
 Eons ago, after the construction of the Green Lantern Main Battery, the Guardians of the Universe had secreted the Yellow Element in an alternate universe for protection as the Yellow Element was the only energy that could negate the energy of the Green Element which is the power source of the Main Battery.

-However, Sinestro isn't all he seems to be and wants to overthrow the Guardians and use the Yellow Element that the Guardians had previously locked away for his own evil purposes and frames Jordan for murdering Kanjar Ro, causing the Guardians to relieve him of his duties and his Green Lantern Power Ring.
+However, Sinestro isn't all he seems to be and wants to overthrow the Guardians.
+He is actually working with Kanjar Ro to weaponize the Yellow Element.
+However, Jordan comes too close to the truth and Sinestro is forced to frame Jordan for murdering Kanjar Ro, causing the Guardians to relieve him of his duties and his Green Lantern Power Ring.

 While Sinestro outfits himself with a Yellow Power Ring powered by the Yellow Element, Jordan is able to prove his innocence only to find Oa under assault by Sinestro and after a long and protracted struggle, is able to vanquish the corrupt Sinestro and saving the Guardians of the Universe.

-Hal Jordan as a member of the Justice League must liberate an alternate-dimension Earth which has been overtaken by evil versions of themselves.
+Hal Jordan as a member of the Justice League must liberate an alternate-dimension Earth which has been overtaken by evil versions of themselves in this animated film.

-Unlike First Flight which focused mainly on the origin of Hal Jordan, Green Lantern: Emerald Knights is an anthology film weaving six interlocking stories of the Green Lantern Corps' mythology around preparations for an attack by an ancient enemy.
+Unlike First Flight which focused mainly on the origin of Hal Jordan, Green Lantern: Emerald Knights is an animated anthology film weaving six interlocking stories of the Green Lantern Corps' mythology around preparations for an attack by an ancient enemy.
+Hal Jordan serves mainly in the role of narrator of the film.
+He is voiced by Nathan Fillion.

 Set to air in November 2011, with a mostly new voice cast; Michael Clarke Duncan is set to reprise his role as Kilowog and Temuera Morrison (Jango Fett) will reprise his role as Abin Sur (presumably for just one episode.
 This new animated series is prof that Warner Bros investment in the Green Lantern franchise is growing at a rapid pace over this past year.